TopHatCroat/nextjs-payloadcms-demo/README.md

 ## Acknowledgements

 Thanks to [next-enterprise](https://github.com/Blazity/next-enterprise) for providing the base for the frontend.
-Thanks to [Strapi](https://strapi.io/) for providing the backend for this project.
+Thanks to [PayloadCMS](https://payloadcms.com) for providing the backend headless CMS for this project.